Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Proposed Method

-Therefore, we propose a Confidence-Guided Gating Network Pool, which introduces a novel routing strategy guided by task confidence.
-Specifically, instead of solely relying on conventional softmax-based gating, which often results in sharp distributions and entangled gradient contributions, our method leverages the ground-truth label information to supervise the routing mechanism, encouraging expert selection aligned with task-relevant confidence rather than token or embedding similarity as in \cite{han2024fusemoe,fedus2022switch}.
+Therefore, we propose a Confidence-Guided Gating Network Pool (ConfNet), which introduces a novel routing strategy guided by task confidence.
+Specifically, instead of solely relying on conventional softmax-based gating, which often results in sharp distributions and entangled gradient contributions, ConfNet leverages the ground-truth label information to supervise the routing mechanism, encouraging expert selection aligned with task-relevant confidence rather than token or embedding similarity as in \cite{han2024fusemoe,fedus2022switch}.
 For each expert $E_i: \mathbb{R}^d \rightarrow \mathbb{R}^d$, we introduce an auxiliary confidence estimation network: a one-layer linear network $U_i: \mathbb{R}^d \rightarrow \mathbb{R}^1$ that maps token embedding $\mathbf{h} \in \mathbb{R}^d$ to a single scalar logits $v_i \in \mathbb{R}^1$. $v_i$ is then mapped to a confidence score $c_i \in (0, 1)$ as gating score by Sigmoid, representing the confidence of ground truth label $y_t$.
-To learn the true confidence $p_t$ of downstream task w.r.t $y_t$, where $t$ is the notation for ground truth.
-We apply MSE loss as an axillary loss that minimize the difference between $c_i$ and $p_t$.
+To learn the ground true confidence $p_t$ of downstream task w.r.t $y_t$, where $y_t$ is ground truth label.
+We apply MSE loss as an auxiliary loss that minimize the difference between $c_i$ and $p_t$.
 Formally, given any classification dataset $D$ with supervised signal $y_i$ and number of instance $|D|$, we consider the task loss $\mathcal{L}_{task}$ as Cross Entropy Loss and the final objective is to optimize: